 Applications will be assessed by Screen Australia executives and/or industry specialists/peers as required.

-Industry specialists currently used as script assessors by the Development Department are: Ranald Allan, Karin Altmann, Emily Anderton, Michael Brindley, Charlie Carman, Katherine Castles, Sally Chesher, Andy Cox, Matthew Dabner, Samantha Dinning, Louise Gough, Justine Hart, Helen Jacey, Sam Jennings, Emma Jensen, Gerald Lillywhite, Nathalie Peter-Contesse, Tim Richards, Joan Sauers, Lucy Scher, Katherine Slattery, Steve Vidler.
+Industry specialists currently used as script assessors by the Development Department are: Ranald Allan, Karin Altmann, Emily Anderton, Michael Brindley, Charlie Carman, Kathryn Castles, Sally Chesher, Andy Cox, Matthew Dabner, Samantha Dinning, Louise Gough, Ross Grayson Bell, Justine Hart, Helen Jacey, Sam Jennings, Emma Jensen, Gerald Lillywhite, Angeli Macfarlane, Nathalie Peter-Contesse, Tim Richards, Joan Sauers, Lucy Scher, Katherine Slattery, Steve Vidler, Lynne Vincent McCarthy.
 The name of the assessors used for a particular project will remain confidential.

 If you are concerned about any of these people assessing your project because of a perceived conflict of interest, please let us know when you submit your application.
 A Conflict of Interest Policy applies both to industry specialists engaged as consultants, whether on a project basis or longer-term, and to all staff involved in assessment or investment decisions.
 Where a conflict of interest is confirmed, Screen Australia will take this into account when allocating projects to assessors.

 Screen Australia will advise applicants in writing of the success or otherwise of their application.
 Where an application is declined, the applicant will be advised of the reason.
-We aim to make the application process as transparent as possible, but given the volume of applications we receive, we no longer have the resources to provide extensive feedback on each project.
+We aim to make the application process as transparent as possible, but given the volume of applications we receive, we do not have the resources to provide extensive feedback on each project.

 When assessing applications for this program, Screen Australia will take the following criteria into account:

-The strength of the concept and underlying premise;
+The strength of the concept and underlying idea;

 The strength and distinctiveness of the story and the quality of the writing;